Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 Touch the chart to setup a new trigger for push notifications.

-The demo is ready to receive Mobile Push Notification through [Google Cloud Messaging for Android](https://developer.android.com/google/gcm/index.html).
+The demo is ready to receive Mobile Push Notification through [Firebase Cloud Messaging for Android](https://firebase.google.com/docs/cloud-messaging/).

 ### Dig the Code

 * `StockListDemo.java` is the entry point and only `Activity` of the application.
-It contains two `Fragment`s, the status of the application, and acts as a proxy to the LightstreamerClient instance.
-The two `Fragment` are both visible if the application runs on tablet; on the contrary, only one `Fragment` is visible and are exchanged based on the user interaction
+It contains two `Fragment`s.
+Both fragments are visible if the application runs on tablet, while on smartphone only one `Fragment` at a time is visible.
-* `LightstreamerClient.java` handles the connection to the Lightstreamer server and the Subscription/Unsubscription requests issued by the various part of the application.
+* `LsClient.java` handles the connection to the Lightstreamer server and the Subscription/Unsubscription requests issued by the various part of the application.
 * `SubscriptionFragment.java` represents a `Fragment` containing a subscription that is started/stopped based on the lifecycle of the `Fragment`.
 Please note that this class does not actually extend `Fragment`.
 * `StocksFragment.java` and `DetailsFragment.java` are the classes representing the two fragments of the application.
-* `GcmIntentService.java` is the class dedicated to receive the Push Notifications, to create the notification for the system, and to attach to it an Intent capable of launching the Demo application focused on the notified item.
+* `MyFirebaseMessagingService.java` is the class dedicated to receive the Push Notifications, to create the notification for the system, and to attach to it an Intent capable of launching the Demo application focused on the notified item.
 * `Chart.java` wraps the AndroidPlot APIs to plot the real-time chart on the details fragment.

 Check out the sources for further explanations.

 *NOTE: Not all the functionalities of the Lightstreamer Android Java client are exposed by the classes listed above.
-You can easily expand those functionalities using the [Android Client API](http://www.lightstreamer.com/docs/client_android_api/index.html) as a reference.
-If in trouble check out the [specific Lightstreamer forum](http://forums.lightstreamer.com/forumdisplay.php?33-Android-Client-API).*
+You can easily expand those functionalities using the [Android Client API](http://docs.lightstreamer.com/api/ls-android-client/latest_4_0/) as a reference.
+If in trouble check out the [specific Lightstreamer forum](https://forums.lightstreamer.com/forumdisplay.php?11-Client-APIs).*

 ## Install